-Whereas the Mark Burnett-produced reality show attracts viewers with promises of multi-million investments, sparkly marketing campaigns, Scrub Daddy sponges and pheromone-infused hair products, ITPIR’s Shark Tank drew a robust audience and impressive panel of sharks not only because of what it promises but also what it delivers: student-faculty partnerships using their creativity, skill and interests to find innovative solutions to international challenges.
+Whereas the Mark Burnett-produced reality show attracts viewers with promises of multi-million investments, sparkly marketing campaigns, Scrub Daddy sponges and pheromone-infused hair products, ITPIR’s Shark Tank drew a robust audience and impressive panel of sharks not only because of what it promises but also what it delivers: student-faculty partnerships using their creativity, skill and interests to find innovative solutions to international challenges, thanks in large part to generous private funding.
 As ITPIR Co-Director Mike Tierney said in his introduction, “ITPIR incubates student-faculty research projects that are international, interdisciplinary and policy relevant.
 One of my favorite ITPIR programs is the Shark Tank … Their ideas and sweat equity actually provide the foundation for many existing projects here at ITPIR.”

 Who’s to say that isn’t at least as important as the Simply Fit Board - The Workout Board with a Twist?

 The Sharks, or panel of judges, assembled for the event were W&M alumni and distinguished experts in their fields: